senko/python-cli-runner/README.md

 Use only positional arguments (*args) in methods.
 The argument names will be shown (in uppercase) in the help output.

-The help output is provided by the CLIRunner.hello() method.
+The help output is provided by the CLIRunner.help() method.
 You can override it if you want to customise it further.

 To activate the wrapper, just create a new object of your subclass.